pablojim/highcharts-ng/README.md

 ```
 app.config(['highchartsNGProvider', function (highchartsNGProvider) {
-    highchartsNGProvider.lazyLoad();// will load highcharts (and standalone framework if jquery is not present) from code.highcharts.com
+    highchartsNGProvider.lazyLoad();// will load hightcharts (and standalone framework if jquery is not present) from code.hightcharts.com

     highchartsNGProvider.lazyLoad([highchartsNGProvider.HIGHCHART/HIGHSTOCK, "maps/modules/map.js", "mapdata/custom/world.js"]);// you may add any additional modules and they will be loaded in the same sequence